What is Needlepoint?

 - Books: There are books that break stitches up into different categories.
 Let's say you are stitching a flower and looking for an appropriate stitch.
 You wouldn't want to choose a stitch that has a pattern like a brick wall.
 The books listed below will have a section on stitches that work well for flowers, for grass, sky, clothing, walls, houses….and on - making it very easy to find an appropriate stitch.

 - Finished pieces: Again, if you are stitching a flower - find a picture of a finished needlepoint flower and see what stitches were used.
 Reach out to stitchers and ask!
 Social media is great for this, you can join a needlepoint group and get in contact with the original stitcher about the stitch you’re interested in.
-(BTW, I’m not endorsing buying a canvas and finding a finished picture of that canvas and copying it stitch for stitch, that’s rude and verging on copyright infringement)
+(BTW, I’m not endorsing buying a canvas and finding a finished picture of that canvas and copying it stitch for stitch, that’s rude).

 - Experimentation: Nothing will help you more than trying a stitch for yourself.
 Grab a piece of scrap canvas and test it out.
-See if you like it, see if it fits visually, make sure it looks good with the thread you’ve chosen and the size of the area it will be stitched into, and see if you like it...because ultimately that’s what matters.
+See if it fits visually, make sure it looks good with the thread you’ve chosen and the size of the area it will be stitched into, and see if you like it...because ultimately that’s what matters.

 “You mean I don’t get an instruction booklet like everything else in the crafting industry?”
 Well, sometimes.

-Needlepoint is different.
-It’s not a craft, it’s a needle art.
+Needlepoint is needlework!
+It has an incredible and long history of beautiful craftsmanship.
 BUT that doesn’t mean it's complicated or hard.
 The coolest thing about needlepoint is, the canvas is just the design.
 It’s up to the stitcher to make it as complicated or simple as they want!
 The entire piece can be stitched in basketweave…ONE stitch across the entire design.
 The same piece can be stitched using advanced embroidery techniques and many different stitches.
 It’s up to the stitcher.
 And frankly, each has a beauty of it's own.

 That being said, if you are set on having an instruction booklet you have several options.

 - Buy a kit.
-Your options are more limited, but there are some gorgeous kits available (I've linked a few below).
+Your options are more limited, but there are some gorgeous kits available.

 - Buy a canvas that comes with a stitch guide.
 A stitch guide is an instruction booklet for a specific canvas.
 Experienced needle pointers will decide which stitches and threads they would put on a canvas, stitch it up, create instructions, and sell it alongside the canvas.
 Not all canvases have stitch guides but quite a few do.
 Sometimes the stitch guide is included with the canvas, sometimes you have to purchase it separately.

-If there is something about needlepoint that is keeping you from trying it or if you have any specific questions - I would love to hear from you!
+If you are intimidated by needlepoint and it's keeping you from trying this wonderful craft, or if you have any specific questions - I would love to hear from you!